swing-research/icecream/README.md

 ```

-To train the model using a config file, create a yaml file with the contents similar to `src/icecream/defaults.yaml` and pass it to the `--config` option.
+To train the model using a config file, create a YAML file with the contents similar to `src/icecream/defaults.yaml` and pass it to the `--config` option.
 ```bash
 icecream train --config /path/to/config.yaml
 ```

 In your config file, make sure to update the `data` section with the correct tomogram paths and angle information.
 For example:

 ```yaml
 data: